odin-lang/odin-lang.org/content/docs/overview.md

 ## Useful idioms

-The following are useful idioms which are emergent from the semantics on the language.
+The following are useful idioms which are emergent from the semantics of the language.

 ### Basic idioms